 Approaches To Digital Storytelling

-The broad definition and scope of digital storytelling fosters multiple approaches, and could require fluency with a number of different digital creation platforms.
-Because of limited time and resources, this course favors developing literacy regarding three accessible approaches to digital storytelling: oral history, podcasting, and multimedia.
+The broad definition and scope of digital storytelling fosters multiple approaches, and could require fluency with a number of different digital platforms.
+Because of limited time and resources, this course favors three accessible approaches to digital storytelling: oral history, podcasting, and multimedia.
 Participants are encouraged to one or more of these three approaches to conceptualize and develop small scale digital stories and/or prototypes for larger, more extended projects.
 In any case, participants should determine what story they want to tell, and then what media and affordances will help tell that story.

 Regarding these three approaches . . .